akhoury/nano-cache/README.md

 NanoCache.set('mykey', myvalue, {
     ttl: 60000, // ttl 60 seconds
-    limit: 10 // limits the read count to 10 times, the 10'th time will expire the cache
+    limit: 10 // limits the read count to 10 times, the 10'th time will expire the cache });
-    cost: 1 // user-defined relative cost to replace, defaults to 1. more expensive items are preserved longer.
-});
 ```